dweebo/cljs-2048/README.md

 ## TODO
 - More mobile testing
+- Local storage for storing own high score and keeping track of game
 - Use advanced clojurescript compilation
 - Add more key mappings
 - Add sliding animations